 So let’s talk about the rules of a duel in this time and place – and how you can take advantage of them at the table!
 While duels were supposed to be as impartial as a coin flip (but with way more blood), people could and did negotiate the rules to rig the event.

 The general idea was that the challenger and the challenged would both be given identical single-shot pistols.
-They’d be some predefined distance apart, then – at a signal – would both fire at each other.
+They’d be some predefined distance apart, and would shoot at each other at the signal.
 If both parties missed, the duel might be over or might repeat until someone got shot.
 Each duelist had a representative called a ‘second’, who was permitted to shoot the other duelist if he fled the field before both parties fired.

 The seconds also negotiated the rules of the duel in advance.
 Three important details to hash out were the duelists’ starting distance, starting facing, and whether they were permitted to advance.

 – The challenged party set the distance between the combatants.
 In one duel in which Jackson acted as second, he knew his man was a poor shot, so he insisted the duel be carried out at a distance of only seven feet.
 At that range, luck and speed would matter more than skill.